3 Helium Stocks to Capitalize on The Shortage

 This gas and helium field is called the Hugoton Gas Field and is located in Western Kansas.
 Boltz35B is an 86,000-acre drilling project that plans to extend this field.

-In regards to drilling, Total Helium is really just getting the ball rolling.
+In regard to drilling, Total Helium is really just getting the ball rolling.
 It started trading on The TSX Venture Exchange on November 11, 2021.
 Just three days later, it started drilling in Boltz 35B.
 Impressively, it has already landed a purchase agreement to sell its helium.
 It struck a deal with an unnamed leading global industrial gases company that committed to buying helium from Total Helium.

 Total Helium has received two payments of $950,000.
 If its drilling operations continue to be successful, it has a good chance of being one of the best helium stocks to buy during 2022.